 IF I GO THROUGH RECRUITMENT, AM I OBLIGATED TO JOIN?

-No. This is a time to assess whether you wish to pledge a sorority.
-Many women participate in recruitment to make friends, and to see why 41% of Auburn’s undergraduate women have chosen to be involved in the Panhellenic Community, and what has kept sorority alumnae active for years after their graduation.
+No. This is a time to assess whether you wish to join a sorority.
+Many women participate in recruitment to make friends and to see why 48% of Auburn’s undergraduate women have chosen to be involved in the Panhellenic Community, and what has kept sorority alumnae active for years after their graduation.

 DO I HAVE TO FOLLOW THE RECRUITMENT SCHEDULE AND GO TO ALL OF THE PARTIES?

 Yes!
 The object of recruitment is to give yourself the information you need about the chapters in order for you to make the best decision; therefore, you must accept the maximum number of invitations your schedule can accommodate.
 If you choose to miss parties or accept fewer invitations than you could attend, you will greatly reduce your chances of joining a sorority.